beclab/Terminus/README.md

 ## Staying Ahead

-Star Terminus on GitHub and be instantly notified of new releases and status updates.
+Star the Terminus OS project on GitHub and be instantly notified of new releases and status updates.

 ![star us](https://file.bttcdn.com/github/terminus/terminus.git.v2.gif)